Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No, you may pay your civil traffic citation on or before your scheduled date to appear.
-Payments may be made online, in person, by phone or by mail at: 15 N. Beaver Street, Flagstaff, Arizona 86001.
-If after regular court hours, the court has a payment drop box at the front entrance.
+Payments may be made online, in person, by phone or by mail at: 101 W. Cherry Street, Flagstaff, Arizona 86001.
 Please make all payments payable to FLAGSTAFF MUNICIPAL COURT.
 The court accepts cash, Visa, MasterCard and Discover, cashiers’ check, money orders, and personal checks (with some restrictions).
 Please have your citation available when contacting.

 You must contact the court on or before your court date to inform them of your intentions.
 You will be given an extension to complete Defensive Driving School and you must complete the driving school 7 days before your extension date.

 If you have any questions about Defensive Driving School eligibility, please call the court at (928) 213-3000

 If you are given an extension by the court to complete defensive driving school, you must find a school at the link below and register with the Defensive Driving School you wish to attend.
 Information is available at: Defensive Driving Schools.

 You will be required to pay a fee to attend DDS, which varies depending on the school you choose.

 The court gives one 45-day extension to complete Defensive Driving School.
 The driving school requires you to complete the class 7 days prior to the 45-day extension.
 Proof of insurance or registration should be provided on or before your court date, however the court will give one 30-day extension if you are not able to provide the documents at that time.
 The extension is not automatic, you must contact the court on or before your original court date for permission.